Hi, I’m Tanja McIlroy.

 What children learn during these important years forms the basis of their entire schooling career.

-This blog is 100% for parents, to give them as much inside information as possible, from my perspective inside the classroom.
+This blog is for parents and teachers, to give them as much information and guidance as possible on early childhood learning.

 Why I started this website: